leaningtech/labs/src/content/docs/cheerp/reference/javascript-interop/index.md

 # The \_\_asm\_\_ keyword

-A different mechanism allows to inline JavaScript code in the middle of a C++ application.
+A different mechanism allows one to inline JavaScript code in the middle of a C++ application.
 Similarly to a traditional architecture, the `__asm__` keyword permits to write native (JavaScript) code.
 This functionality can be used to interface with external JS libraries which have no Cheerp compatible headers yet.

 The following is a simple example of JavaScript inlining in C++: